Amazing Alpine Roads

 This exhilarating Alpine route along the German-Austrian border winds its way for 280 miles from Lindau on Lake Constance to Salzburg in Austria.
 The majority of the route is in Germany, but we will also visit the Austrian cities of Kufstein and Salzburg.
 You will be amazed by the sheer variety of the landscape – from lush Alpine meadows, gently rolling hills and green forests to, romantic valleys, sparkling lakes and craggy peaks, including the steep rocky terrain of Mount Zugspitze, Germany’s highest peak.
 We will see the traditional Bavarian towns of Oberammergau and Berchtesgaden, crystal-clear lakes, such as Tegernsee, Schliersee and Königssee and the castles of Neuschwanstein and Hohenschwangau.
 We will enjoy a typical Bavarian meal in a Benedictine brewery at Lake Tegernsee and experience the famous echo during a boat trip to St. Bartholomä on Lake Königssee.
 We will finish the tour in Salzburg, Austria, the city of Mozart and the “The Sound of Music”

-Day 1 and 2: Lindau at Lake Constance
+Day 1 – 3: Lindau at Lake Constance

 The tour starts in Lindau on Lake Constance, where we will have a group dinner in order to get to know each other.
 The next day you will have plenty of time to take a stroll through Lindau and its historic old town.
 It is the perfect place to get into the mood for our upcoming two weeks along the Alpine Roads.
 A coffee with a view of the harbour gives you a chance to relax after your long journey and enjoy the Mediterranean climate before leaving the magnificent lake for the fresher mountain air.

-Day 3: Lindau at Lake Constance – Immenstadt
+Day 4: Lindau at Lake Constance – Oberstdorf

 We take the panoramic route following the Rohrbach ascent, with up to a 9% incline and seven hairpin bends into the Allgäu peaks.
 Visit the Scheidegger Waterfalls, one of the most beautiful geological features in Bavaria.
-Enjoy the sun terraces of the Western Allgäu where valleys, hills, lone farms and meadows create a harmonious picture before arriving at our campsite at the lake “Großer Alpsee”.
+Enjoy the sun terraces of the Western Allgäu where valleys, hills, lone farms and meadows create a harmonious picture before arriving at our campsite.

 Today’s journey takes us through the Upper Allgäu following the Oberjoch Pass, the most winding road in Germany and one of Bavaria’s most popular scenic drives.
 We will pass through mountain meadows near Nesselwang, more than 900 m in altitude and finally reach the romantic Schwangau region with its lakes and castles.